astrojoeg/astrojoeg.github.io/blog/index.md

  - "/img/MtBonnell.JPG" : "Mt.
 Bonnell, Austin, TX"
 ---

-Trying to make a blog but it's hard for some reasons that my brain does not understand at the moment.
-Stay tune tho I'll get it working one day.
-Want to put some cooking recipes here.
+Trying to make a blog, but it's hard for some reasons that my brain does not understand at the moment.
+Stay tuned tho!!!!
+I'll get it working one day.
+Want to put some cooking recipes here and more random thoughts.